jfreeze/horizon/README.md

 - Building creates a tarball that is ready to run on a deploy host.
 - Deploy copies the tarball to the build machine and starts the service.
 (Future: JEDI can allows hot deploys to a running service.)

-## Horizon Release Steps in Detail
+## Horizon.Ops.BSD Release Steps in Detail

 Here is a summary of the actions taken in each release step.